Nicole-Hong/Nicole-Hong/README.md

 It is exciting to be in this ever growing digital space and introduce myself.

-I am data engineer / data science enthusiast.
+I work as data scientist.
 My passion is in learning and doing projects related to LLM, NLP, Time Series models, Computer Vision, Deep Learning/Reinforcement Learning and any topics related to artificial intelligence.
-I am doing data analysis using public API, experiments on deep learning and transformer models, and generative AI Art, which is my ongoing project.
+I am working on ML and LLM projects as well as generative AI Art, which is my ongoing project.

 I would also love the opportunity to collaborate any projects, Hackathon or other challenges with you to develop the skills and applications together!